 So how are we all doing today?
-I’m not great, mainly because last night was a total disaster.
+I’m not great, mainly because my wife are I have just had a nightmare night.
 The issues began at 3am when I needed to go to the bathroom.
 Normally, not a big deal, but when you are a 13-stone man who has to hop due to having a massive plaster cast on one leg, the journey becomes a little louder than usual.
 Long story short, I woke the bubster up.

 Two weeks ago, this would not have been a problem.
 Partly, because I would have been fit enough to take part in the whole change his nappy, give him teething gel, hum some tunes, get him snoozing again process.
 And partly, because at that point in time he knew how to get himself to sleep.

 So what’s changed in a fortnight?
 A lot of stuff, but the main one is my leg.
 I’ve ruptured my Achilles’ tendon and when it comes to looking after a one-year-old this is a total and utter game changer.
 I can’t put any weight on my left foot, so I can’t safely pick up, rock, carry or pretty much do anything physical with my son.
 This has put a huge strain on my wife and, although she is coping brilliantly, we have attempted to relieve some of the pressure by asking her ultra-supportive parents to take our son on alternate nights.